-Someone has said that he doesn't consider Oogie Boogie evil.
-That person?
-Tim Burton.
+Tim Burton has said that he doesn't consider Oogie Boogie evil.

 Oogie Boogie tend to get this a lot, often making Jack into a bully to do so.
 Also, Jack is probably one of the rare heroes (if not the only one) who gets this.
 Fans bash the military for shooting Jack down, despite the fact that they were justified in doing so.

 Lock, Shock and Barrel have quite the popular fanbase, despite them being three homicidal, malicious, violent children.
 Although they do undergo a Heel–Face Turn later...

 Then there's Oogie's Shout-Out comment to Santa, sounding like Oogie's going to rape him.